POST FAQ PAGE

 It consists of skills proficiency tests for driving, arrest control, firearms, and the POST written certification exam.
 There is no instructional time during the test-out.
 If you have not kept up on your skills POST recommends a refresher academy.

 You cannot take the POST written certification exam without successfully completing a Colorado Basic academy or going through the renewal or provisional process.
 Register by calling Tom Mullen at 720-508-6724 or emailing Tom Mullen.
+The cost of the written certiification test is $150.00, and should be received at POST 10 days prior to the test date.

 Are there online academies?